achal-khanna/ml-scratch/README.md

-# ml-scratch
-Some of commonly used ml techniques written from scratch
+This is a collection of ml techniques and neural network implemented from scratch, i.e, limiting to numpy and math behind the technique.